mse150s20/p2-kinetics/README.md

 It models the pandemic in Idaho as kinetic function of time in days, with equations that model the uninfected, infected, recovered, and deaths in Idaho.

-The idaho_infections.csv file can be found under the data directory
+The idaho_infections.csv file can be found under the data directory.
+This file contains data from the sources provided below.

 The idaho_infections.csv file includes the number of infected people in Idaho and the number of days since the first recorded infection.